graforlock/cycle-router-driver/README.md

 Cycle.js routing solution based on awesome `universal-router`.
 Works out-of-the-box both server and client side.

+### Usage:

+Check out example in the repository, for the complete, SSR/isomorphic routing example.

+### API:

 1. ### `makeRouterDriver(routes, [options])`

 Creates a router driver that should eventually return virtual dom (or any) component given route matches the current context.
 There is an optional `url` argument to the function due to passing request url in `express/nodejs` and any other non-browser environment (using `createMemoryHistory`).